Hazel Dell, Washington: Geography

 Hazel Dell runs parallel to and is bisected by Interstate 5, with access from exits 4 and 5.
 The community is bounded by the Vancouver city limits on the south in the vicinity of Burnt Bridge Creek, Lake Shore to the west, Salmon Creek to the north, I-205/Barberton to the northeast, and Walnut Grove to the east.
 Vancouver Lake is a short distance to the west of the area, and the community of Minnehaha is to the southeast.
 According to the United States Census Bureau, the Hazel Dell CDP has a total area of 12.6 sqkm, of which 0.03 sqkm, or 0.27%, is water.

+Demographics

+Hazel Dell first appeared as a census designated place in the 2010 U.S. census formed out of the deleted Hazel Dell North and Hazel Dell South CDPs.